Flood Warning System

-The Flood Warning System (FWS) will use the existing HWWS communication backbone as much as possible, while making improvements to weather data collection, and will disseminate the real-time data to the public and other stakeholders.
+The Flood Warning System (FWS) will use the HWWS communication backbone as much as possible, while adding to weather data collection, and will disseminating the real-time data to the public and other stakeholders.

-A grant through the Texas Water Development Board (TWDB) is providing development support for this system.
-The grant project has the following overall goals:
+A grant through the Texas Water Development Board (TWDB) provided development support for this system.
+The grant project had the following overall goals:

 - Improve system reliability